k8ssandra/k8ssandra/docs/content/en/tasks/secure/encryption/_index.md

 Enabling client-to-node encryption will also encrypt JMX communications.
 Running Cassandra `nodetool` commands will then require additional arguments to pass the encryption stores and their passwords.

 {{% alert title="Note" color="success" %}}
-Server (internode) and client encryption are totally independent and can be enabled/disabled individually, as well as use different encryption stores.
+Again, server (internode) and client (client-to-node) encryption are totally independent and can be enabled/disabled individually, as well as use different encryption stores.
 {{% /alert %}}

 ## Stargate and Reaper encryption